 “The Disappearing Poet: Whatever Happened to Weldon Kees” in The New Yorker, July 4, 2005

-Weldon Kees page at the Nebraska Center for the Writer
+Weldon Kees page on the Nebraska Authors website

 Weldon Kees entry in Modern American Poetry from the University of Illinois — compiled and prepared by Edward Brunner